-These interim condensed financial statements were prepared on a going concern basis, under the historical cost basis, as modified by the revaluation of financial assets and financial liabilities at fair value through the statement of loss.
+These interim condensed financial statements were prepared on a going concern basis, under the historical cost basis, as modified by the revaluation of financial assets and financial liabilities at fair value through the statement of loss and comprehensive loss.
 All financial information is presented in Canadian dollars.

-The Corporation's ability to continue as a going concern depends on its ability to realize its assets and to obtain additional financing.
-While it has been successful in doing so in the past, there can be no assurance it will be able to do so in the future.
+Management periodically seeks additional forms of financing through the issuance of shares and the exercise of share purchase options and warrants as well as debt to continue its operations, and although it has been successful in the past, there is no guarantee of success in the future.
+If management is unable to obtain new funding, the Corporation may be unable to continue its operations, and amounts realized for assets may be less than amounts recorded in these financial statements.
 The application of International Financial Reporting Standards (IFRS) on a going concern basis may be inappropriate, since there is a doubt as to the appropriateness of the going concern assumption.